Improving Swift Package Scripts with GitHub Actions workflows

 How do you use the scripts?

-Once you have the scripts/ folder in your project folder, you can call the scripts from the Terminal.
+Once you have the scripts/ folder in the package folder, you can run the scripts from the Terminal.

-For instance, you can get the package name with ./script/package_name.sh, build the package for all supported platforms with ./scripts/build.sh and test it on iOS with ./scripts/test.sh -p iOS.
+For instance, you can get the package name with ./script/package-name.sh, build it for all supported platforms with ./scripts/build.sh and test it on iOS with ./scripts/test.sh --platform (or -p) iOS.

 These scripts perform individual as well as composite tasks.
 For instance, the release.sh script uses several other scripts to create a new release.